 Also, in some circumstances, intentional killings can be reduced to manslaughter.
 For instance, in some murder cases, the defense is that the client should not be convicted of murder, but rather manslaughter because the killing was due to the defendant’s acting under the “heat of passion”.
 One example of the use of the heat of passion defense would be when one spouse catches the other spouse in bed with another person and kills one of them.
 The killing was intentional, and not accidental but was done only under the heat of passion, giving the jury the option of convicting of the lesser charge of manslaughter.

 If convicted of manslaughter, you face punishment of up to 20 years in prison as a Class B felony.
 Call us today to defend you in your manslaughter case.
 We have experience handling murder and manslaughter cases, and have achieved success in many of them.
-Email us or call the manslaughter attorneys at Parkman White, LLP at 334-792-1900.
+Email us or call the manslaughter attorneys at Boles Holmes White at 334-366-6086.